Endocrine Disorders: Signs, Causes, and Modern Treatments

 Hypothyroidism

-Hypothyroidism occurs when the thyroid gland does not produce enough thyroid hormones.
+Hypothyroidism occurs when the thyroid gland fails to produce sufficient thyroid hormones.
 This can lead to symptoms such as fatigue, weight gain, and depression.
 Common causes include Hashimoto's thyroiditis, iodine deficiency, and certain medications.

 Hyperthyroidism